TugdualKerjan/Sticker/README.md

 - How to correctly open pictures (Had an annoying "\n" that was invisible in print() but not when passing as a path to open the image)

 - How to correctly pass the mask (Have to transform it into __RLE__ which is lightweight binary mask)

+- That I have to load the config of the model with my custom one

+- Too much memory use for the C4 models

 </details>